KCW89/telebort-core-programs/Program-AI-1 (ver.2025).md

 ---

-## Enhancements and Engagement Strategies in Program G
+## Enhancements and Engagement Strategies in Program AI-1
 - **Real-World Data Integration:** Frequent use of datasets from data.gov.my and data.gov.sg in AI model training and evaluation.
 - **Interactive Notebooks:** Google Colab for hands-on experiments, model building, and visualization.
 - **AI-Assisted Support:** Real-time debugging and feedback integrated into Colab sessions.